joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 People may interact with your website using a keyboard alone for many reasons.
 For example, someone may choose or need to interact with a keyboard because they cannot complete precise movements with their hands and, as a result, do not use a mouse or trackpad.
 This might include people with repetitive strain injury (RSI) or with Parkinson's disease, as two examples.
 There are also various situational reasons why someone might benefit from a keyboard accessible experience.
 For example, parents who need to continue holding a baby in one arm and complete a task with the other.

 The information below will also help to find issues for people who interact using keyboard-like inputs.
-For example, people using assistive technology -- including switch devices and head wands.
-The checks will also help find issues for people using voice recognition software.
+For example, people using assistive technology &mdash; including switch devices and head wands and some voice recognition software considerations, too.

 ## How to do a quick test